Kenshin9977/Detect_hardware/README.md

 ## Contributing

-If you want to help to improve this software don't hesitate to create a [ticket](https://github.com/Kenshin9977/Detect_hardware/issues)
+If you have an issue or want to help to improve this software don't hesitate to create a [ticket](https://github.com/Kenshin9977/Detect_hardware/issues)